dialaabulkhail/Reading-Notes/Read_Class09.md

 defines the perfect chance that some event will occur, used to understand the spread of data.

 ### Basian statistics -->
-expresseslains probability as a degree of belief in an event which can change as new information is gathered rather than a fixed value based on frequency.
+expresses probability as a degree of belief in an event which can change as new information is gathered rather than a fixed value based on frequency.

 ### [Statistics cheat sheet](http://web.mit.edu/~csvoss/Public/usabo/stats_handout.pdf)